dcvanriper/markdown-cv/index.md

 Invited Speaker, "Analyzing the impact of differential privacy on the accuracy of decennial census data", Conference on Data Disaggregation for Research and Policy, Brookings Institution, Washington DC.

 `2019`
-Presenter, "Race, Socioeconomic Status, and the First Public Housing Residents of the United States", PAA Annual Meeting, Austin TX.
+Invited Speaker, " Differential privacy and the decennial census", Urban Institute, Washington DC.

 `2019`
+Presenter, "Race, Socioeconomic Status, and the First Public Housing Residents of the United States", Population Association of America Annual Meeting, Austin TX.

+`2019`
-Co-author, " Getting “Rural” Right: Poverty Disparities Across Two Dimensions of Rurality", PAA Annual Meeting, Austin TX.
+Co-author, " Getting “Rural” Right: Poverty Disparities Across Two Dimensions of Rurality", Population Association of America  Annual Meeting, Austin TX.

+`2018`
+Invited Speaker, "The New Deal, Legislative Intent, and the First Public Housing Residents in the US", Department of Geography, Environment, and Society, University of Minnesota.

+`2018`
+Presenter, "Census and Survey Data from Around the World", CIC Impact Summit.
+Minneapolis MN.

+## Workshops
+`2019`
+"Accessing, Analyzing, and Visualizing IPUMS Data", joint with the Urban Institute, Denver CO.

+`2019`
+"Accessing, Analyzing, and Visualizing IPUMS Data", joint with the Urban Institute, Washington DC.
+`2018`
+"IPUMS Workshop", Southern Demographic Association Annual Meeting, Durham NC.

+`2018`
+"IPUMS Data Resources for HSR", AcademyHealth Annual Research Meeting, Seattle WA.

 <!-- ### Footer